 - If a key Project Stakeholder does not support the project, leverage the relationship other Project Stakeholders have with that individual or organization to win their support.

 - Keep Project Stakeholders informed, especially during a project crisis.
 When there is a lack of information, they often assume the worst and may withdraw their support for the project.

-- Stakeholder Definition: “An individual, group, or organization that may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project.”
+- Stakeholder Definition: “An individual, group, or organization that may affect, be affected by, or perceive itself to be affected by a decision, activity, or outcome of a project, program, or portfolio.”
 PMBOK® Guide

 Lesson notes are only available for subscribers.

 PMI, PMP and PMBOK are registered marks of the Project Management Institute, Inc.